 12 Dec In a crowded utilities market the customer experience is everything

-The modern utilities consumer has higher customer service expectations than ever before.
+The modern utility consumer has higher customer service expectations than ever before.
 How can providers meet these expectations while controlling costs?
 In this post, I’ll show you three ways that IT teams can help.

-Rising energy prices, Government price caps and the upcoming EU 2020 Energy Strategy regulations are putting pressure on utilities providers to find cost efficiencies.
+Rising energy prices, Government price caps and the upcoming EU 2020 Energy Strategy regulations are putting pressure on utility providers to find cost efficiencies.
 A number of smaller energy suppliers have stopped trading over the past year.

 When customers are unhappy they turn to public forums to express their frustration.
 They will also readily switch providers to find a better deal if they’re not satisfied.